dedalus-enterprise-architect/openshift-okd-data-gatherer/config/README.md

 ```

 ## Security & Secrets Handling
-🔒 The entire `config/` directory is **gitignored** – do not remove that protection.
-Treat contents as sensitive:

 * Service account tokens / bearer tokens
 * API endpoints
 * CA certs / client certs / keys